What is Synthetic Cocaine?

-As the uproar over synthetic marijuana dies out, a new chemical raises controversy.
-Synthetic cocaine, often sold as "bath salts" or "plant feeder," has hit the market with frightening results.
-These bath salts are a combination of Methylenedioxypyrovalerone (MDPV) and Lidocaine.
+Synthetic cocaine, often sold as "bath salts" or "plant feeder," is a combination of Methylenedioxypyrovalerone (MDPV) and Lidocaine and is hitting the market with frightening results.
 MDPV is a psychoactive drug that stimulates the central nervous system, much like amphetamine

 .
 Similar to the effects of cocaine